 the induction cook top will begin setting the temperature and the TEMP light will illuminate.
+The de the temperature and the TEMP light will illuminate.
 The default temperature is 248 degrees (120 degrees Celsius).
 The temperature can be adjusted by touching the "up" or "down" button.
 NOTE: The temperature range is 140 degrees to 464 degrees (60 to 240 degrees Celsius).